Typhoid fever is an infection that causes diarrhea and a rash. It is most commonly caused due to a bacteria called Salmonella typhi (S typhi).

 Other tests that can help diagnose this condition include:

-- ELISA urine test to look for the bacteria that cause Typhoid fever
+- ELISA blood test to look for antibodies to the S typhi bacteria

-- Fluorescent antibody study to look for substances that are specific to Typhoid bacteria
+- Fluorescent antibody study to look for substances that are specific to S typhi bacteria

 - Platelet count (platelet count may be low)